alfycode/naprawa-pralek-website/README.md

 # naprawa-pralek-website

-First company website, created as a SPA (Single Page Application).
+Created as a SPA (Single Page Application).
 This is a example of web business card of a local family company.

 Web address: